CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/background_justification_algorithm.md

 these algorithms have used the K and KA microwave bands from the {term}`SSMIS` and later the {term}`AMSR2` missions.

-Since the mid 2010s, the CCI Sea Ice projects have contribute critical R&D input to the original OSI SAF approach.
+Since the mid 2010s, the CCI Sea Ice projects have contributed critical R&D input to the original OSI SAF approach.
 Of particular relevance to the proposed CIMR Level-2 SIC algorithm are the demonstration of the benefits of using C-band (in combination with KA-band) radiometry, and the demonstration of using pan-sharpening techniques to take advantage of high(er) resolution microwave